awsdocs/aws-doc-sdk-examples/javav2/example_code/s3/README.md

 #### Send event notifications to EventBridge

-This example shows you how to enable a bucket to send S3 event notifications to EventBridge and route notifications to an Amazon SNS topic and &SQS queue.
+This example shows you how to enable a bucket to send S3 event notifications to EventBridge and route notifications to an Amazon SNS topic and Amazon SQS queue.

 <!--custom.scenario_prereqs.s3_Scenario_PutBucketNotificationConfiguration.start-->